wazo-platform/wazo-platform.org/content/install-c4.md

 ## Ansible-based deployment

-The Wazo Platform Class 4 is made of several components:
+The Class 4 engine is made of several components:

 1. SBC (Kamailio)
 2. Router (Kamailio)